 Pay careful attention to your triggers.
 What are they?
-When you feel an urge to drink, get curious.
-Ask what is behind that temptentation?
+When you feel the urge to drink, get curious.
+Ask what is behind that temptation.
 Perhaps it is certain people, it could be a specific place or an event.
-It could have to do with internal reasons too, such as certain feelings like shame, anger or loneliness.
+It could have to do with internal reasons too, such as certain feelings like shame, anger, or loneliness.

 Whatever your triggers are, the key to overcoming those urges is to learn to deal with the trigger in a new but effective manner.
 How this looks will depend on what your specific triggers are.

 Perhaps you feel compelled to drink when your job stress begins to feel overwhelming, in which case you need to develop some healthier stress management techniques which could include putting more robust boundaries in place at your workplace.
 This could look like telling your boss you are unavailable to answer work communications outside of office hours.

 Maybe walking past a certain pub makes you crave a drink.
 In this instance, you could simply reroute your walk and avoid it altogether for the time being.

 The point is, everyone will have different reasons that trigger that urge to drink.
 The best way to beat them is to develop healthy coping mechanisms, while remembering the reason why you want to get sober.

 Effects of Alcohol on the Brain Long-Term

 Although alcohol is legal and drinking it, even excessively, is often seen as socially permissible, heavy alcohol consumption is linked to a whole host of health issues including brain problems, especially in the long term.

 If you have abused alcohol for a long period of time, you may experience nutrition deficiencies, which can have a knock-on effect on brain health.
 For example, a thiamine deficiency can result in Wernicke-Korsakoff Syndrome.
 Sometimes called ‘wet brain’, it can cause ongoing confusion, eye problems, coordination issues, and persistence learning and memory problems.